Bema is an avid dreamtime traveler and teacher who loves sharing her experiences and adventures for others to benefit from.

 Unlike eyeball tattoos, eyelid tattoos are much more prevalent, but they don't enjoy as rich a history as eyeball tattoos.
 That being said, they are gaining in popularity just as much.

 3. Nail Bed Tattoos

-Nail bed tattoos hit number 3 on this list, not for the extreme location, but for the extreme pain involved in getting this tattoo.
-If you've ever smashed your finger or had the fingernail or toenail ripped off, than you might have somewhat of an idea as to how painful a nail bed tattoo is.
-It certainly isn't for the faint as heart, as it is often described as feeling like the tattoo machine is drilling into the tips of the bones in the finger or toes.
+Nail bed tattoos hit number three on this list, not for the extreme location, but for the extreme pain involved in getting this tattoo.
+If you've ever smashed your finger or had the fingernail or toenail ripped off, then you might have somewhat of an idea as to how painful a nail bed tattoo is.
+It certainly isn't for the faint of heart, as it is often described as feeling like the tattoo machine is drilling into the tips of the bones in the finger or toes.

 4. Facial Tattoos

 Facial tattoos, especially full-facial tattoos, are on this list for two reasons:

 - The serious dedication to your inner canvas and having it permanently displayed on your face.